Meet Our Music Instructors

 We take great care to assemble the best available instructors to coach and encourage students to always do their very best, never to give up, to set high goals, and to believe in their talent and a promise for their future.

-Dean has been teaching for over 10 years.
+Dean has been teaching for almost 20 years.
 He teaches all musical styles and all ages.
 Dean is also a contemporary worship leader.
 Feel free to contact Dean with any questions, comments or concerts regarding the lesson program.

 Teaches: Guitar, Mandolin, Banjo